 One possible explanation for such a direction-specific impact is that positive events are likely to be anticipated (e.g., a local government may have an incentive to leak or preannounce the likelihood of a positive ratings change soon after any favorable discussions with a rating agency), whereas negative events tend to have a larger surprise component due to the absence of similar incentives.
 Another possible explanation may be a tendency of the rating agencies to maintain the ratings at a higher level, and, consequently they may display reluctance to lowering the sovereign credit rating or the credit outlook.
-This may arise from fears of losing continued access to critical information, such as the level of foreign currency reserves, etc., which may be privately observed by the foreign governments.5 two-week period is associated with a 12 basis point increase in yields of other country bonds, assuming a 6% yield on a U.S. Treasury bond of comparable maturity.6
+This may arise from fears of losing continued access to critical information, such as the level of foreign currency reserves, etc., which may be privately observed by the foreign governments.

-To summarize, the results in Table 2 indicate that negative rating changes are more informative than positive events.
-In particular, the estimated coefficient on \hat{a}1 (for negative announcements), indicates that a one-notch cumulative drop in the implicit credit rating during a
+Overall, the results in Table 2 indicate that negative rating changes are more informative than positive events.
+In particular, the estimated coefficient on $\beta_1$ (for negative announcements), indicates that a one-notch cumulative drop in the implicit credit rating during a two-week period is associated with a 12 basis point increase in yields of other country bonds, assuming a 6 per cent yield on a U.S. Treasury bond of comparable maturity.